-In recent years, much has been written about loneliness in modern age people, in particular amongst the younger and the elder generations.
+In recent years, much has been written about loneliness, in particular amongst the younger and the elder generations: loneliness is on the increase.

 Try to embrace the situation for what it is.
 You may feel lonely right now, but as with most other emotions, it can be transitory.
 Accepting your vulnerability to loneliness and your need for social interaction can help lessen the challenge.

-Be compassionate and continue to do things for yourself which you enjoy.
+Be compassionate and continue to do things for yourself that you enjoy.
 Even if you do them alone for some time.

 Self-compassion is also important: acknowledge your struggles and be gentle with yourself.